News Corp's Australian arm wins tax office case

-MELBOURNE, July 17 News Corp's Australian arm News Ltd on Tuesday won a court ruling against the taxation office that will allow the company to claim just over A$2 billion ($2.06 billion) in tax deductions for foreign exchange losses, court papers showed.
+MELBOURNE News Corp's (NWSA.O) Australian arm News Ltd on Tuesday won a court ruling against the taxation office that will allow the company to claim just over A$2 billion (1.31 billion pounds) in tax deductions for foreign exchange losses, court papers showed.

 The Federal Court in Sydney ruled that the Australian Tax Office's decision to object to the deductions would be set aside, according to the documents.